SPOT

 regular closing day

-Mondays and the day following a national holiday (If Monday is a national holiday, the museum is closed on Tuesday and Wednesday.)
+Mondays and the day after public holidays (if Monday is a public holiday, the museum is closed on Tuesday and Wednesday)

 *Open every day in July and August